Constructing Decision Trees from Data Streams: Introduction

 If we split the observations into two sets $[1,j]$ and $[j+1,N]$, we classify the observations in each set based on the majority label of that set.
 Then, the misclassification rate for a given $j$ can be formally defined as follows.

-The goal is to find a split point $j$ that minimizes the misclassification rate.
 In a similar manner, we use $\opt$ to denote the smallest possible misclassification rate over all possible $j$.
 That is $\opt = \min_{j \in [N]} L(j)$.
-The task is to find an $j$ that approximately minimizes the misclassification rate, i.e., $L(j) \lessapprox \opt.$ Our second main result is as follows.
+The task is to find a split $j$ that approximately minimizes the misclassification rate, i.e., $L(j) \approx \opt.$

+Beside the misclassification rate, another popular loss function is based on the Gini impurity.
+Given a (multi)set of observations and labels $S = \{x_i, y_i\}_{i=1}^m$, the Gini impurity is defined as